 Berberine (found in Goldenseal)

-Pumpkin seed – Offers curcurbitin, a noted anti-parasite compound.
+Pumpkin seed – Offers curcurbitin, a noted anti-parasite compound that works through paralysis of the parasites, which allows them to be eliminated naturally.

 Papaya seed – Carpain is the active anti-parasite component.
 Also contains enzymes to improve protein digestion.